Home / Physics / Hooke’s Law

 Spring Constant

-The magnitude of the spring constant is given by,
+The spring constant is defined as,

 k = F/x